ghaiklor/generator-sails-rest-api/README.md

 Here some changes what I've done to Sails application.

+- `api/blueprints/*.js` - Override default blueprints with more RESTful principles.
+You can override here and write your own;
 - `api/controllers/AuthController.js` - Implemented `signin`, `signup`, `facebook` and `twitter` routes for user signin\signup;
 - `api/models/User.js` - Implemented default `User` model which fits to you in most cases;
 - `api/policies/isOurApp.js` - Checks for `Application-Token` in headers to prevent requests from non-allowed clients;